osv/csswatcher/README.md

 ## File .csswatcher

-May be used like .projectile or .git, etc for setting project directory and setup ignored files
+May be used like .projectile or .git for setting project home directory and setup ignored files:

 ```shell
 % cat .csswatcher